ylow/turicreate/userguide/vis/README.md

 For categorical data (`str`), this shows a
 [bar chart](https://en.wikipedia.org/wiki/Bar_chart)
 representing the counts of frequently occurring items, sorted by count.
-The `show` method on SFrame produces a summary of each column of the SFrame, using the plot types described for `SArray.show`.
+The `show` method on XFrame produces a summary of each column of the XFrame, using the plot types described for `SArray.show`.

 ##### Two-Dimensional Plots